This article was updated on August 18, 2025 with updated information

 What is the impact of an attack?

 Cyber attacks cause many problems, from lack of trust in your brand to the interruption of business operations.
-The consequences are also financial: the average cost of a data breach peaked in 2023 at $4.45 million.
+The consequences are also financial: the average cost of a data breach is estimated to be $4.9 million.
 Such costs include legal fees, regulatory sanctions, the cost of finding and remediating vulnerabilities, and other related costs.

 Dark Web Search Engines and Flare